Vancouver system

-The Vancouver system, also known as Vancouver reference style or the author–number system, is a citation style that uses numbers within the text that refer to numbered entries in the reference list.
-It is popular in the physical sciences and is one of two referencing systems normally used in medicine, the other being the author–date method (also known as Harvard referencing).
-Vancouver style is used by MEDLINE and PubMed, and is also commonly used outside of physical sciences, such as on Wikipedia.
+The Vancouver system (or author–number system) is a citation format that uses numbers within the text that refer to entries in a reference list.
+It is popular in the physical sciences and is one of two referencing systems normally used in medicine, the other being parenthetical referencing (name–year, also known as author–date).
+The most common implementations of the Vancouver system are Citing Medicine, AMA Manual of Style, and The CSE Manual.
+Outside the physical sciences, it is used on Wikipedia.

+Overview

 Hundreds of scientific journals use author–number systems.
 They all follow the same essential logic (that is, numbered citations pointing to numbered list entries), although the trivial details of the output mask, such as punctuation, casing of titles, and italic, vary widely among them.
 They have existed for over a century; the names "Vancouver system" or "Vancouver style" have existed since 1978.
-The latest version of the latter is Citing Medicine, per the References > Style and Format section of the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
+The latest version of the latter is Citing Medicine, per the "Style and Format" section of the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals published by the International Committee of Medical Journal Editors (ICMJE).
 These recommendations, the Vancouver Convention and Vancouver guidelines, have a much broader scope than only the citation style: they provide ethical guidelines for writers and rules for co-authorship in scientific collaborations to avoid fraud.
 The Convention further entails compliance with the Helsinki Declaration, and research projects must be recommended by an independent ethics committee.

 In the broad sense, the Vancouver system refers to any author–number system regardless of the formatting details.
-A narrower definition of the Vancouver system refers to a specific author–number format specified by the ICMJE Recommendations (Uniform Requirements for Manuscripts, URM).
-For example, the AMA reference style is Vancouver style in the broad sense because it is an author–number system that conforms to the URM, but not in the narrow sense because its formatting differs in some minor details from the NLM/PubMed style (such as what is italicized and whether the citation numbers are bracketed).
+A narrower definition of the Vancouver system refers to a specific author–number format specified by the ICMJE Recommendations.
+For example, the AMA Manual of Style represents Vancouver in the broad sense because it is an author–number system that conforms to the ICMJE Recommendations, but not in the narrow sense because its formatting differs in some minor details from Citing Medicine (such as what is italicized and whether the citation numbers are bracketed).